smartstache/doorman/README.md

 ### Help

 Would love some help on this.
 I know there's already a lot of devs out there looking for on-chain whitelist capability.
+And of course... tips are always appreciated: 7VyBHkyQw266uF5RfBTHAeuCWt8bSV12Xp8jfPsgj7fa

 ### Credits & Resources